It’s business as usual at the club this month. We are open 6 days a week, closing only on Tuesdays.

 Remember, members get a discount.

-The pier is fishing well with lots of calamari, salmon, trevally, whiting snapper and mullet being caught.
+The Lorne Pier is performing well with reports of good catches of calamari, salmon, trevally, mullet, snapper and the odd whiting.

 Keith Miller, Commodore